schartrand77/MW2/README.md

 1. Copy `makerworks/infra/.env.example` to `makerworks/infra/.env` and adjust values as needed.
 The sample file includes placeholders for Postgres, Redis, OAuth providers, Stripe, storage backends and other integrations.
 Stub values are provided so the stack can boot without real secrets.
+At minimum, define `DATABASE_URL`, `REDIS_URL`, and `SECRET_KEY`; the backend requires these environment variables and no built-in defaults are used.
 2. Start the development stack:
    ```bash
    make docker-up